lucasbasquerotto/ext-pod/ghost/README.md

 The following sections are examples of local and remote deployments.
 The minimal deployment has just the necessary stuff to run the Ghost and MySQL services (with Nginx, optionally).

-The examples use the project environment base file https://github.com/lucasbasquerotto/env-base/tree/master/examples/ghost.yml
+The examples use the project environment base file https://github.com/lucasbasquerotto/env-base/tree/master/examples/ghost.yml.

+The following deployments can be seen at https://github.com/lucasbasquerotto/env-base/tree/master/docs/pod/ghost.

 ### Minimal Deployment - Local